mostafajamshid/Sort-a-string-list/README.md

 For see the report and further details you can check it out on /target/site/jacoco/index.html\
 ***Important point:***\
  For ensuring that the returned list is sorted or not I have wrriten Integration Test on server side and also check it on client side separately.\
+ One more thing I would to say I could write a another spring boot project for client But I have tried to keep the solution as simple as possible.\
 Have a nice deploy :) \
 If you have any questions or anything else please do not hesitate to contact me.\
 Email:mostafa.jamshid@gmail.com